jarun/nnn/README.md

 #### From a package manager

+There's a good chance `nnn` is already available in the default repos of your distro.
 Find a list of known packagers [here](https://github.com/jarun/nnn/wiki/packagers).

 #### Release packages